sethiaarun/customdatasource/README.md

 # Custom Data Source
 This project provides library to create mock data using [MockNeat](https://www.mockneat.com/) and Spark Data Source V2 API.

-It is useful in case you would like to test your spark application with the custom business model and would like to generate random data generation.
+It is useful in case you would like to test your spark application with the custom business model (Transactional and/or Master data) and would like to generate random deterministic data generation.

 ## Batch DataSource